catgarciaphd/apero-cat-2022/content/lab/about/index.md

 The Minority Aging & Health Lab focuses on biopsychosocial approaches to the study of population health at the micro (the individual level), mezzo (the group level), and macro (the community/governmental level) levels to understand and document inequitable conditions shaping health.

-This lab is dedicated to training undergraduate and graduate students in population health and aging, using population-based survey data (e.g., Health and Retirement Study) to explore health disparities and inequities in the U.S. and across the globe.
+This lab is dedicated to training undergraduate and graduate students in population health and aging, using population-based survey data (e.g., Health and Retirement Study) and mixed-methods to explore health disparities and inequities in the U.S. and across the globe.

 As part of a student's training in population aging and health at Syracuse University, the lab recommends: